• ABOUT ME

 Yasmine Bekkouche and Emily Dunlop.
 “The More, the Better?
 A Comparative Study of Primary School Quality in Sub-Saharan Africa”

 Amanda Blewitt, Emily Dunlop, Elisabeth King, Daphna Harel, Jennifer Hill, Dana Burde, and Simon Grinsted.
-"Constructing Hope: Adapting the Everyday Peace Indicators Methodology to Understand Youth Hope in Kenya" (with)
+"Constructing Hope: Adapting the Everyday Peace Indicators Methodology to Understand Youth Hope in Kenya" (Under Review)

 Political Science Education